Diogo Gonçalves

-Diogo António Cupido Gonçalves (/pt-PT/; born 6 February 1997) is a Portuguese professional footballer who plays as a winger for Major League Soccer club Real Salt Lake.
+Diogo António Cupido Gonçalves (/pt-PT/; born 6 February 1997) is a Portuguese professional footballer who plays as a winger for Süper Lig club Konyaspor.

 Club career

 Benfica

 Born in Almodôvar, Gonçalves started his career at local club CD Almodôvar in 2005.
 Two years later, he joined Ferreiras, before moving to Benfica's youth system in 2008.

 After being promoted from the youth team, Gonçalves debuted for the reserve team, Benfica B, as a substitute, playing 20 minutes in a Segunda Liga 4–1 home win over Oliveirense on 14 February 2015.
 On 24 May, he scored his first goal for Benfica B in a 2–1 home win over Vitória de Guimarães B. Five days later, he scored the only goal of a friendly held for the opening of FC United of Manchester's Broadhurst Park.

 On 9 August 2017, Gonçalves debuted for Benfica's senior team in a 3–1 victory over Braga in the Primeira Liga.
 Later on, he made his UEFA Champions League debut in a 1–0 home loss to Manchester United on 18 October.